 Our Verdict on the Redfield Rampage Spotting Scope

-The scoop on the scope is, the Redfield Rampage 20-60X60 spotting scope has quality where it matters.
+The scoop on the scope is, after reviewing the Redfield Rampage 20-60X60 spotting scope we believe it has quality where it matters.
 The fundamental features of the spotting scope is what makes this optic a breeze to use while knowing it’ll hold up season after season.
 However, like with many spotting scopes, eye relief will be short at max power and image quality may be poor.